Do good and evil overlap?

 - Sensation seeking (engaging in risky practices for the thrill)

 Much of the overlap indeed seems to be in the “ability to take bold and uncommon actions”, including putting themselves in danger of facing long-term consequences.

 Research on Heroes & Psychopaths

-Here are a few key researches to help us make sense of this topic:
+Here is some academic evidence to help us make sense of this topic: